William Hatcher (politician): Family lineage

 William Hatcher (abt.
 1613 - bef 1680) emigrated from England.
 However, his family lineage is not known.
 The Hatcher Families Genealogy Association states, "It is commonly believed that William Hatcher descended from the Careby Hatchers of Lincolnshire, England, and many books and family trees record this belief, some claiming his father to be a Thomas Hatcher, others claiming William Hatcher.
 But none can provide even a shred of documentation to support this claim."

 Henrico County, Virginia

 Hatcher came into the American Colonies about 1635, settling in as a resident of Henrico County, Virginia.
 On June 1, 1636, he received a patent for land for the importation of himself and three others into the colony.
 In the land grant office in Richmond, Virginia, are recorded the several grants of land issued to this William Hatcher, in Book 1, page 433, 850 acres; Book 1, page 559, 150 acres; and, Book 6, page 529, 227 acres.

 House of Burgesses

 In their beginnings in Henrico County, the Hatchers were very well to do people, and William Hatcher became a member of the House of Burgesses from Henrico County.
-He served in the capacity of Burgess in 1644, 1645, 1646, 1649, and 1652 William was a very outspoken person with a high temper and quite was disciplined in the House and Court for his comments and actions, possibly owing to the treatment of his father, Thomas, by the British Crown.
+He served in the capacity of Burgess in 1644, 1645, 1646, 1649, and 1652 William was a very outspoken person with a high temper and was disciplined in the House and Court for his comments and actions.